 Open to: Students of all majors/backgrounds, but they are specifically interested in winds/brass/perc players, singers, and improvisors.

-We have had interns at BAA for the last 8 consecutive years!
-This is a popular internship and opportunities go fast.
+- Boston Arts Academy.
 BAA is an urban arts-focused charter high school with students who take a full complement of music classes (music history, theory, Solfege, ensemble, lessons)—in addition to their regular curriculum.
 Walking distance from NEC.

 Create Your Own Internship